Universal Quantum Hamiltonians: Universality classification

+\paragraph{Step 5} Finally, higher-dimensional spins (qudits) can be simulated by encoding each qudit into $\lceil\log_2 d\rceil$ qubits in the obvious way.
+And to simulate indistinguishable particles, one can verify that standard techniques for mapping fermions or bosons to spin systems give the required simulations\citesupp{}.

-In order to show that Hamiltonians with arbitrary long-range interactions can be simulated with a 2D lattice model, there is a final step: embedding an arbitrary interaction pattern within a square lattice.
+To show that Hamiltonians with arbitrary long-range interactions can be simulated with a 2D lattice model, there is a further step: embedding an arbitrary interaction pattern within a square lattice.
 This can be achieved by effectively drawing the long-range interactions as lines on the lattice, and using further perturbative gadgets to remove crossings between lines\shortcite{Oliveira-Terhal}.
 This step requires multiple rounds of perturbation theory, which can result in the final Hamiltonian containing local interaction strengths that scale exponentially in the number of particles.
 Thus the final simulation, whilst efficient in terms of the number of particles and interactions, is not necessarily efficient in terms of energy cost for arbitrary Hamiltonians.
 For example, we do not know how to construct an energy-efficient simulation of a 3D lattice Hamiltonian using a 2D lattice model, nor do we necessarily expect it to be possible.
 However, full efficiency is recovered when the original Hamiltonian is spatially sparse\shortcite{Oliveira-Terhal} (a class which encompasses all 2D lattice Hamiltonians).
-Finally, if we want to simulate indistinguishable particles, one can verify that standard techniques for mapping fermions or bosons to spin systems give the required simulations.
-(See \textcitesupp{} for details.)